 FALC students help their clients address immediate safety needs and assert their legal rights by obtaining emergency temporary and civil protection orders (CPO).
 Students also represent clients in longer-term litigation arising from their abusive family situations, including resolving complex divorce, legal separation, property and debt distribution, child custody, child visitation, and child support matters.
 Additionally, students are able to respond to the unique needs of immigrant victims of domestic violence, helping them to attain legal status and employment authorization through VAWA self-petitions, battered spouse waivers, and U visa applications.

 Clinic students have full responsibility for every aspect of their cases.
 Under the supervision of experienced attorneys, FALC students may draft legal memoranda and pleadings, prepare and argue motions, and conduct trials before the Superior Court of the District of Columbia.
-Through this experience, students are able to refine writing and research skills, and to develop effective trial techniques and other lawyering skills, such as counseling, interviewing, and negotiation.
+Through this experience, students are able to refine writing and research skills and develop effective trial techniques and other lawyering skills, such as counseling, interviewing, and negotiation.

 In addition to their caseload, students participate in various community education projects and engage in policy work designed to address systemic social problems associated with domestic violence.
 Students often volunteer at the D.C.
 Superior Court Self-Help Center, staff local free walk-in legal clinics, and provide free legal information to domestic violence survivors at a local emergency shelter.